-Simply put, cognitive dissonance in psychology means the inability of the human mind to hold two conflicting ideas or beliefs.
+Simply put, cognitive dissonance is the inability of the human mind to hold two conflicting ideas or beliefs.
 The confusion and uncertainty caused by the presence of two conflicting ideas make the mind unstable.

-Since our mind constantly seeks stability, it does what it can to resolve its cognitive dissonance.
+Since our mind constantly seeks stability, it does what it can to reduce cognitive dissonance.
 A cognitively dissonant state of mind is an undesirable state of mind.

-So what does a person’s mind do to resolve cognitive dissonance?
+So what does a person’s mind do to reduce cognitive dissonance?
 That’s pretty much like asking what happens when two boxers fight.
-No brainer- one of them wins and the other loses unless its a draw of course.
+No brainer- one of them wins and the other loses unless it’s a draw, of course.
 Same with the mind.
 When two opposing beliefs vie for a space in your psyche, one is victorious and the other is discarded.

 But once he does, once a belief knocks out its opponent, the mind becomes stable again.
 So the goal of resolving cognitive dissonance is to attain psychological stability.